jmmaloney4/jmmaloney4.github.io/content/posts/k3s-raspberrypi4-install/index.md

 ---
 title: "Installing K3s with embedded etcd on RaspberryPi 4"
-date: 2021-04-22T03:07:43-05:00
+date: 2021-05-19
-draft: true
+draft: false

 tags: [k8s]
 catergories: []
 keywords: []
 ---

-Today I'm writing about installing [k3os](https://k3os.io/) on a Raspberry Pi 4.

-We will use [`k3sup`](https://github.com/alexellis/k3sup) to install k3s onto our Raspberry Pi 4s.
-To install this on macOS we can simply use Homebrew:
+Today we will use [`k3sup`](https://github.com/alexellis/k3sup) to install k3s onto our Raspberry Pi 4s.
+To install this tool on macOS we can simply use Homebrew:

 ```shell
 brew install k3sup